jasonmayes/Twitter-Post-Fetcher/README.md

 Allows you to get your tweets displaying on your website using JavaScript, without using new Twitter 1.1 API

 Further information and project page: http://jasonmayes.com/projects/twitterApi/

+Latest version: 16.0.1 - ensure you are using the latest version to avoid issues!

 ## Why does this exist?